Radiotherapy for cervical cancer

 - Instead of surgery

-- After hysterectomy to destroy any remaining tumour
+- After a hysterectomy to destroy any remaining tumour

 - With chemotherapy to make the treatment work better (chemoradiation)